-3.5.
 Cloud Topology

-A telco cloud will typically be deployed in multiple locations (“sites”) of varying size and capabilities (HVAC, for example); or looking at this in the context of OpenStack, multiple clouds (i.e. OpenStack end-points) will be deployed and they all contain isolated resources that do not rely on each other, by design.
+A telco cloud will typically be deployed in multiple locations (“sites”) of varying size and capabilities (HVAC, for example); or looking at this in the context of OpenStack, multiple clouds (i.e., OpenStack endpoints) will be deployed and they all contain isolated resources that do not rely on each other, by design.
 The application layer must span such endpoints in order to provide the required service SLA.
-Irrespective of the nature of the deployment characteristics (e.g. number of racks, number of hosts, etc.), the intent of the architecture would be to allow VNFs to be deployed in these sites without major changes.
+Irrespective of the nature of the deployment characteristics (e.g., number of racks, number of hosts, etc.), the intent of the architecture would be to allow VNFs to be deployed in these sites without major changes.

 Some examples of such topologies include: